 ‘They had neither cinchona nor ipecacuan plants in the Botanic Garden here [Calcutta] till I brought them.’

 During the 1870s plantations containing hundreds of thousands of cinchona plants were established in Darjeeling, at great cost to natural forest cover.
 Despite all this effort, the British ultimately lost control of the cinchona trade to the Dutch.
 The British businessman Charles Ledger was supplied with seeds of what would become a new species of cinchona named in his honour.
 The seeds, sent to his brother in England in 1865, were of value as they came from plants that had a particularly high quinine content.
 The British Government turned down the opportunity to purchase the seeds, a decision that ultimately led to the seeds being acquired by the Dutch.
-With these productive plants the Dutch went on to monopolise the quinine trade.
+With these highly productive plants growing in their Javanese plantations the Dutch went on to monopolise the quinine trade.

 Introduction of coffee to Malawi